Code-Institute-Submissions/gameshow-m1/README.md

 The site is designed to be responsive and accessible across all device sizes, allowing easy navigation for fans or potential fans.

 ## Table of Contents
-Site Owner and Product/Business Goals
+* Site Owner and Product/Business Goals
+* Developer goals
+* First Time Visitor Goals
+* Returning and Frequent Visitor Goals
+* User Experience (UX)
+  * The 5 planes of User Experience – Decisions and Reasons
+   1. Strategy plane
+   2. Scope plane
+   3. Structure plane
+   4. Skeleton plane
+   5. Surface plane
+*	Who/ What/ How
+*	User stories

 ## Site Owner and Product/Business Goals
 As the site owner, the website is to act as the intermediary for my game streaming channel for all my fans, allowing them to: